little-bear-labs/graphql-input-schema/README.md

 type ValidatorFn = (value: mixed, args: Arguments, meta: TypeMeta) => mixed;
 ````

-## Validators
+## Transformers

-Validators are all from [class-validators](https://github.com/typestack/class-validator#manual-validation) see their documentation for more details.
+Transformers are all from [class-transformers](https://github.com/typestack/class-validator#manual-validation) see their documentation for more details.

 ### @ValidateIsIn(in: [String | Int | Float]!)